cakephp/bakery.cakephp.org/2023/04/08/cakephp_500beta2.rst

 * Improved the runtime deprecation coverage to include all documentation only deprecations.
 * Begun work on the rector rules for 4.5 and 5.0
-* Added a Time only object to Chronos & CakePHP.
+* Added a Time only object to Chronos (will be added to CakePHP soon).

 Finally, the scope for 5.x isn't locked down so if you'd like to see a feature or breaking change made please `open an issue